 Like a tidal wave that comes crushing to shore over the past year, the President, States, national news media, and families who have lost loved ones have cried out in crushing alarm about the tragedies of opioid addiction and overdose.
 With Prince’s untimely death, the tide has turned and there is not a news media outlet that does not feature this over sweeping dilemma.

-We invite you to continue reading to learn more.
-Then, join us for some Q&A in the designated section at the bottom of the page.
+Looking for opioid addiction help but don’t know what the rehab process entails?
+Learn more in our A-Z guide on Opioid Addiction Treatment Programs and Help to get better prepared.
+Or, join us for some Q&A in the designated section at the bottom of the page.
 We welcome your questions and try to provide personal and prompt response.

 The history of opioids in the world